Staying silent in the morning, how hard could that be? As it turns out, it was much more difficult than I had thought.

-The Most Difficult Part
+The Most Difficult Part Of Silence

-Back home in the states, I considered the morning to be a time to be “productive.”
+Back home, I considered the morning to be a time to be “productive.”
 I could use those first couple hours of each day to “get things done” and “catch up on my correspondence” before arriving at work.

 The First Week

 I felt like a child who had gotten her favorite toy taken away.
 Was I being punished?
 The entire experience verged on torture.
 What else was I supposed to do each morning if I wasn’t on the Internet?

-What I realized during my month at Blue Osa was that I was in control of the chaos.
-I could stop the virtual vortex by simply switching off the screen on my phone or computer, closing my mouth, and sitting silently each morning.
+What I realized, during my time at Blue Osa during yoga teacher training, was that I was in control of the chaos.
+I could stop the virtual vortex by merely switching off the screen on my phone or computer, closing my mouth, and sitting each morning silently.